eCommerce: Markets

 This expansion reflects the nation's burgeoning digital literacy, even though countries like Germany and the United States are way ahead with values twice as high as the Indonesian eCommerce penetration rate, each forecast at 93% by the year 2028.
 Meanwhile, China remains behind and is expected to reach a 28% rate by 2028.

-64% of Consumer Spending in Indonesia Takes Place Online
+eCommerce in Indonesia: Spending Takes Place Online

 Indonesia is a significant player in the APAC region.
 According to a 2022 report by Wunderman Thompson Commerce, Indonesia's online spending accounted for a significant 64% of the country's total consumer spending, aligning it with India and just trailing China, which led the pack at 66%.